-The link between safeguarding and communication difficulties also works in the opposite direction: children and young people who have complex needs are at greater risk of abuse and this is in part because of their communication difficulties.
+The link between safeguarding and communication difficulties also works in the opposite direction: children who have complex needs are at greater risk of abuse and this is in part because of their communication difficulties.
 Studies suggest:

-- Disabled children are more likely to experience abuse than their peers and that children with communication difficulties could be at greater risk of abuse than other disabled children.^{11, 12, 13} - Some of the most vulnerable children are those whose impairments prevent them from communicating what has happened to them (and who may therefore be deliberately targeted by some perpetrators of abuse).14 - One study followed up five year olds with language disorder to adulthood and found them to be nearly three times more likely to report child sexual abuse than their peers.15
+- Disabled children are more likely to experience abuse than their peers and that children with communication difficulties could be at greater risk of abuse than other disabled children.
+11, 12, 13 - Some of the most vulnerable children are those whose impairments prevent them from communicating what has happened to them (and who may therefore be deliberately targeted by some perpetrators of abuse).14

-As a consequence, SLTs can provide a vital support for enabling alternative or augmentative communication (AAC) with abused children whose impairments prevent them from communicating verbally.16
+As a consequence, SLTs can provide a vital support for enabling alternative or augmentative communication (AAC) with abused children whose impairments prevent them from communicating verbally.15